BigJuan12/The-Chase-data-analysis/README.md

   </tr>
 </table>

+The first plot shows a positive relationship between the number of contestants and the predicted target.
+The coefficient was 2.27 meaning for every 1 player increase, the predicted target goes up by 2.27 steps, showing a strong correlation.
+The next plot however, is more difficult to make clear inferences.
+The plot shows a very weak positive trend with the predicted values being very spread.
+This shows that average cash builder is less of a determining factor than the number of players when it comes to predicting the target.
+The coefficient tells a slightly different story as it is 0.000857.
+This means for every 1000 pound increase in average cash builder, the predicted target increases by 0.86 steps, a substantial increase.

 ## Random forest model to predict target

-There are many factors that influence the target the team will set in the final Chase which contribute in different ways.
-I chose to use a random forest model rather than a linear model as the random forest will be able to learn complex non-linear relationships between the features.
-A linear model on the other hand wouldn't be able to model the data accurately as features such as number of contestants won't necessarily have a linear relationship to target.
-For example, the increase from 1-2 contestants may contribute more than the increase from 3-4 contestants.
-Initially I used the features, max cash builder, min cash builder, average cash builder, and number of contestants in final to predict targets.
+Because there wasn't a clear relationship between the average cash builder and predicted target, I decided to run a random forest model to see if the model could come up with complex relationships within the data that the linear model might have overlooked.
+Initially I used the same features I used in the linear model, average cash builder, and number of contestants as well as 2 more features, max cash builder and min cash builder.
 This wasn't particularly effective as the model had a mean average error of 2.83 steps.
 Part of the reason for the poor performance was the limited data available (only 100 episodes) as well as decision tree models like random forest tending to come up with complex relationships to fit the training data which isn't always reflective of the real relationship.
 Removing the features min cash builder and max cash builder resulted in slightly better performance with a mean absolute error of 2.26 steps.
-Still not perfect, but a decent improvement.
+A decent improvement, but still worse than the linear model.

 <img width="587" height="429" alt="Feature importance" src="https://github.com/user-attachments/assets/de042b65-1309-4493-b2e5-7cb0c1108eaa" />